BrianSmith02/BrianSmith02/README.md

 - 👋 Hi, I’m @BrianSmith02
 - 👀 I’m interested in ...
-Programming,
+Programming, Coding, Sofware Development
 - 🌱 I’m currently learning ...
 AI programming
 - 💞️ I’m looking to collaborate on ...
 On any proejects
 - 📫 How to reach me ... bsmith9348@gmail.com